Associate Head Coach/Recruiting Coordinator

 Erger graduated from BGSU in 2011 with a degree in business administration and marketing and completed a master’s degree in business administration from the University of Findlay in 2013.

 Erger’s husband, James, played basketball at BGSU.
-The couple has one son, Malachi.
+The couple has three children: sons, Malachi and Micah, and daughter, Demi.